willthehuman/sd-drivers/README.md

 + Activate driver

 Note: A "spammable" input means that the key will continuously trigger while the corresponding button is held.
 This is useful for a walking button or a shooting input.
+Note: For some of the axis, a negative value is possible.

 # NeptuneControllerButton (config.json)
 BtnX,